Frequently Asked Questions

 - Advice in dealing with issues that arise while working and living around the US.

 Like any other university, we do not guarantee practical training jobs for all students since the U.S. economy and job market are subject to change.

-Entry dates are now in January, May, late July and October for international students.
+Entry dates are now in January, April, July and October for international students.
 U.S. students and Permanent Residents may enter only in February and August.
 We have no formal application deadlines.
 (Note: Entry dates are subject to change or cancellation by the University.)

 International Applicants: The time required to obtain an F-1 student visa varies with each country, so we have no formal application deadlines.
 If you apply for a specific entry date and do not obtain a visa in time, you may request that your application be used to apply for the next entry date.

 Applicants currently in the USA: We have no formal application deadlines, but U.S. citizens and other applicants currently residing in the U.S. should apply more than one month before the desired entry date to ensure that the processing is completed in time.

 (Note: Acceptance criteria are subject to change, so applicants who are accepted for one entry date may not automatically be accepted for a future entry date.)

 If you are from a country other than the U.S., you will apply for an F-1 student visa as a graduate-level student.
 This visa permits you to study in the U.S. and also allows you to work up to two years in practical training positions with U.S. companies.
 We will issue you an I-20 form to be used in applying for your F-1 visa.

 If you have already completed some graduate study in computer science, up to two courses may be transferred toward your Master’s degree at Maharishi University of Management.
 Transfer credits are subject to the review and approval of the University’s Computer Science Department.